yvf/rust-ldap3/README.md

 ### Attention!

 The port to async/await and Tokio 0.2 is in progress.
-What you can see here is a work-in-progress snapshot of the next version of the library.
-Currently working are:
+What you can see here is a snapshot of the next version of the library.
+Compared to the old version, the features are roughly at parity, and the API has been preserved wherever possible.
+Notably, the synchronous API differs only in the error type, with automatic conversion to the old type for compatibility.
+One feature that will not be reintroduced is automatic paging with the PagedResults control, since it complicates the code for a rather niche use case.

-* Async connection and operations (TCP, TLS + StartTLS, Unix domain sockets).

-* Synchronous connection/client.

-* All standard LDAP operations.

-* Controls.

-Not working:

-* Automatic paging (not a priority).

 Old examples have all been deleted to avoid confusion.
 As the code solidifies, most of them will be ported back.